eth-cscs/openstack/cli/README.md

 Having the Openstack CLI working is relatively easy.
 You can choose between:

-## Option A
+## Option A: with Docker
-Creating a Docker container and installing everything inside
+The idea is ti create a Docker container and install everything inside.
+You need to first install Docker and then do:
 ```
 $ docker pull ubuntu
 $ docker run -it ubuntu